-- Consult with Human Resources - arrange a meeting in private where there will no interruptions - consider arranging for someone who is not involved in the case to take notes of the meeting and to act as a witness to what is said - consider whether similar grievances have been raised before, how they have been resolved, and any follow-up action that has been necessary.
-This allows consistency of treatment. - Consider arranging for an interpreter where the employee has difficulty speaking English - Consider whether any reasonable adjustments are necessary for a person who is disabled and/or their companion - Consider whether to offer independent mediation
+- Consult with Human Resources - arrange a meeting in private where there will no interruptions. - consider arranging for someone who is not involved in the case to take notes of the meeting and to act as a witness to what is said. - consider whether similar grievances have been raised before, how they have been resolved, and any follow-up action that has been necessary.
+This allows consistency of treatment. - Consider arranging for an interpreter where the employee has difficulty speaking English. - Consider whether any reasonable adjustments are necessary for a person who is disabled and/or their companion. - Consider whether to offer independent mediation.

-Guidance Notes for Managers on the Conduct of a Grievance Meeting hearing, and is an occasion when discussion and dialogue may lead to an amicable solution
+Guidance Notes for Managers on the Conduct of a Grievance Meeting remember that a grievance hearing is not the same as a disciplinary hearing and is an occasion when